pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/tukki-post.md

 ## Digital Foundation

 Here's the catch, though: AI isn't magic.
-It can't make sense of scattered paper files, inconsistent spreadsheets, or processes that exist only in your team members' heads.
-The irony is striking – while we debate how close we are to AGI, many of us still queue at government offices, clutching 500-page paper forms for procedures that seem to last an eternity.
+It can't make sense of scattered paper files, inconsistent spreadsheets, or processes that exist only in your team members' heads. *The irony is striking – while we debate how close we are to AGI, many of us still queue at government offices, clutching 500-page paper forms for procedures that seem to last an eternity*.

 This means taking a hard look at your processes and data.
 Are your documents digitized and properly structured, or are they gathering dust in filing cabinets?
 Can your systems communicate seamlessly, or are they operating in isolation?
 Have you standardized your workflows, or is each department running its own show?
 These aren't mere IT checkboxes – these are enablers for impactful AI applications: the better the foundations on which you'll deploy AI, the more impact it can achieve.
 A poor foundation will constrain AI projects to live within silos, just as many teams do operate nowadays in large organizations.